-Most sellers find that it is better to uncover any potential tax exposures and deal with them now rather than waiting until the buyer brings them up later during the sale process.
+Most sellers find that it’s better to uncover any potential tax exposures and deal with them now rather than waiting until the buyer brings them up later during the sale process.
 As in any other negotiation, surprises are rarely good.

-Robert Shefferly III is a partner in the National Tax Office at Plante Moran.
+Robert Shefferly III is a partner in tax transaction advisory services at Plante Moran.
 He can be reached at email@example.com.
-Don Stanovcak is an attorney in the National Tax Office at Plante Moran.
+Don Stanovcak is an attorney in tax transaction advisory services at Plante Moran.
 He can be reached at firstname.lastname@example.org.